mjassen/mzz-stat/readme.txt

 Thanks to CrazyStat ( http://www.christosoft.de/CrazyStat ) for inspiring me and thanks to this discussion: ( https://wordpress.org/support/topic/stats-plugin-8 ) for helping steer the direction of the plugin.

 ==Changelog==

+= 20160320.2203 =
+* 20 March 2016 by mjjojo(mjassen)
+* Extensive changes including the table schema and reporting format.
+* Now stores in the database table one row per-page-per-month and has a field representing 31 days of that month.
+* Now updates/increments the hit count for the given day in the database, instead of inserting a new record for each hit.
+* Now tracks hits by the day -- no longer records any record of the hh:mm:ss
+* Includes logic to perform the upgrade from the old table to the new table, including migrating the data and deleting the old table.

 = 20151230.2238 =
 * 30 December 2015 by mjjojo(mjassen)